gokulnair2001/OSLogKit/README.md

 ```
 * The following are the most basic usage, various other parameters are availabel which can be used as per need

+## ⚠️ Caution
+* OSLogKit only supports messages of String type, thus inorder to log messages with various privacy levels you still need to use the classic logger.
+This is because Apple doesnt provide the option to create an instance of OSLogMessage.
+* Thus create instance of OSLogKit and directly access the classic logger.

 ## ⚖️ License
 * OSLogKit is available under MIT [License](https://github.com/gokulnair2001/OSLogKit/blob/main/LICENSE).